-As California enters another drought year with resources at record lows, BPC has responded to the current water crisis by forming the Energy & Water Committee.
+As California exits a multiyear drought, BPC has responded to the current water crisis by forming the Energy & Water Committee.
 The proliferation of drought conditions in the West emphasizes the need to better understand the water situation in the state and how to adapt to a changing climate characterized by limited precipitation.
 We believe the Bay Planning Coalition can assist the region in its adaptation efforts while advancing knowledge on the energy and water issues the Bay-Delta Watershed faces.
 Bringing together both the hydrology experts and an array of industries, this committee will leverage BPC’s advocacy potential to support the economic viability of Bay Area commerce while facilitating dialogue on adaptation efforts needed to exist in a new environment altered by climate change.

 Energy & Water Policy Goals: